stevejburge/logtivity/readme.md

 * Plugin Installed
 * Plugin File Edited

-You can control what personal data is stored by Logtivity.
-Click here to see more about personal data in [Logtivity](https://logtivity.io/docs/personal-data/).

 ### Easy Digital Downloads activity logs

 Logtivity has detailed activity log support for the Easy Digital Downloads plugin and some extensions.
 Easy Digital Downloads is one of the best and most popular ways to sell digital products with WordPress.
 The activity logs, reports, and notifications provided by Logtivity will be helpful for anyone selling with Easy Digital Downloads.